-Key

-Improvement Service Outcomes Key Milestones Timescales Corporate

-Priorities Priority

-Establish a Enable services to feed Establish terms of reference for Jan 2023 All

-Corporate operational property the CAG.

-Assets Group changes, plans, Hold CAG meetings in: Jan, Mar, Mar 2023

-(CAG) requirements and projects May, Jul, Sep, Nov, to fit with the onwards

-to the CAG preparation of the capital

-CAG to review assets and programme

-recommend acquisitions,

-improvements and

-disposals

-Establish the Provide wider Member Agree terms of reference for the Mar 2023 All

-Assets Member views of the asset review Assets Member Reference Group

-Reference process to inform (AMRG).

-Group (AMRG), decisions by the Executive AMRG meetings to be look at May 2023

-asset review recommendations onwards

-Corporate Plan Energy efficiency Undertake Energy Audits of Procure by All

-Objectives corporate Buildings and May 2023

-SEED action maintain register/record as a

-points baseline for future energy

-efficiency measures

-Possible bid for Public Sector Decision on

-Decarbonisation Grant subject to confirmation the council will future office location

-remain at Wallfields dependent

-Influencing and Using our strategic land Planning permission and October 2023 All

-generating the holdings, planning powers development agreement likely to October 2023 All

-development of and vision to influence the be forthcoming for Old River

-our Towns development of our town Lane Bishop's Stortford

-centres ·

-Reviewing and Reviewing all assets with a SAMG will seek to review the May 2023 All

-rationalising view to rationalising assets asset base of the council on a onwards

-our assets and realising capital rolling basis

-receipts to reduce

-borrowing costs

-Working with Hertford Theatre, Grange Completion of all projects on Ongoing, until All

-Services to Paddocks, and Hartham time, in budget within the SAMP 2025/26

-deliver the capital projects Leisure Centres and The Old River Lane Project. period

-capital projects Olu River Lane Project.
+Key Improvement Priorities Service Outcomes Key Milestones Timescales Corporate Priority Establish a Corporate Assets Group (CAG) Enable services to feed operational property changes, plans, requirements and projects to the CAG CAG to review assets and recommend acquisitions, improvements and disposals Establish terms of reference for the CAG.
+Hold CAG meetings in: Jan, Mar, May, Jul, Sep, Nov, to fit with the preparation of the capital programme Jan 2023 Mar 2023 onwards All Establish the Assets Member Reference Group (AMRG), Provide wider Member views of the asset review process to inform decisions by the Executive Agree terms of reference for the Assets Member Reference Group (AMRG).
+AMRG meetings to be look at asset review recommendations Mar 2023 May 2023 onwards All Corporate Plan Objectives SEED action points Energy efficiency Undertake Energy Audits of corporate Buildings and maintain register/record as a baseline for future energy efficiency measures Possible bid for Public Sector Decarbonisation Scheme subject to confirmation the council will remain at Wallfields Procure by May 2023 Decision on future office location dependent All Influencing and generating the development of our Towns Using our strategic land holdings, planning powers and vision to influence the development of our town centres Planning permission and development agreement likely to be forthcoming for Old River Lane Bishop's Stortford October 2023 All Reviewing and rationalising our assets Reviewing all assets with a view to rationalising assets and realising capital receipts to reduce borrowing costs SAMG will seek to review the asset base of the council on a rolling basis May 2023 onwards All Working with Services to deliver the capital projects Hertford Theatre, Grange Paddocks, and Hartham Leisure Centres and The Old River Lane Project.
+Completion of all projects on time, in budget within the SAMP period Ongoing, until 2025/26 All